-I have received many questions over the years (especially from potential collaborators) about my equipment, influences, personal stuff, etc. So, I will add this below, if anybody really wants to know:
+I have received many inquiries about my equipment, influences, personal stuff, etc. So, I will add this information below, if anybody really wants to know:

 Gear Geek Stuff: